eisenzopf/qsip_specification/qsip_v1.0.md

 ### 6.1.
 Session Lifecycle

-A QSIP session typically refers to a real-time communication exchange, like a call or conference, identified by a unique session_id.
+A QSRP session typically refers to a real-time communication exchange, like a call or conference, identified by a unique session_id.
 The lifecycle generally follows:

 * **Initiation**: An endpoint sends an INVITE message with a new session_id.
 * **Negotiation**: The recipient(s) respond with ACCEPT (including their media parameters) or REJECT.
 ICE negotiation may occur via candidates in INVITE/ACCEPT or subsequent messages.
 Key exchange (KEY_EXCHANGE) for E2EE also happens during this phase.